Sradelat/FakeDataGenerator/README.md

 ![LuckyGenre](https://github.com/Sradelat/FakeDataGenerator/assets/98350632/866195a3-5e5b-484f-a40d-9ca458b5e8de)
 <br>
 <br>
 Looks like it checks out!
-I learned a lot of things and encountered many problems that I did not expect during this project.
+This system will make exploring my data more exciting than last time.
+In conclusion,I learned a lot of things and encountered many problems that I did not expect during this project.
+It is those unexpected problems that keeps me coming back to programming.
 Thank you for taking the time to read this!